Omnis Embraces Circular Construction

 Renovation and reuse projects save between 50 and 75 percent of the embodied carbon emissions compared to constructing a new building.

 Many rainscreen cladding manufacturers are repurposing products to be partially recyclable or reduce CO2 emissions in the production process.
-Steni Composite Stone and Petrarch Composite Stone rainscreen cladding panels are sustainably made have a proven history of low CO2 emissions, reuse, and green building production practices.
+Steni Composite Stone and Petrarch Composite Stone rainscreen cladding panels are sustainably made and have a proven history of low CO2 emissions, reuse, and green building production practices.